elastic/rally/docs/index.rst

    Depending on your system setup you may need to prepend this command with ``sudo``.

 If you get errors during installation, it is probably due to the installation of ``psutil`` which we use to gather system metrics like CPU utilization.
-Please check the [installation instructions of psutil](https://github.com/giampaolo/psutil/blob/master/INSTALL.rst) in this case.
+Please check the `installation instructions of psutil <https://github.com/giampaolo/psutil/blob/master/INSTALL.rst>`_ in this case.
 Keep in mind that Rally is based on Python 3 and you need to install the Python 3 header files instead of the Python 2 header files on Linux.

 Configuring Rally
 -----------------

 Before we can run our first benchmark, we have to configure Rally.
-Just invoke `esrally configure` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to `~/.rally/rally.ini`.
+Just invoke ``esrally configure`` and Rally will automatically detect that its configuration file is missing and prompt you for some values and write them to `~/.rally/rally.ini`.
 After you've configured Rally, it will exit.

 Running the first benchmark
 ---------------------------

 Now we are ready to run the first benchmark with Rally.
-First, be sure to start the Elasticsearch metrics store instance and then just invoke `esrally`.
+First, be sure to start the Elasticsearch metrics store instance and then just invoke ``esrally``.
 This will start Rally with sensible defaults.
 It will download the necessary benchmark data, checkout the latest version of Elasticsearch, build it and finally run the benchmark.

 .. note::
-   If you want to benchmark a binary distribution instead of a source distribution then run ``esrally --pipeline=from-distribution --distribution-version=VERSION_NUMBER`` (``VERSION_NUMBER`` is for example ``5.0.0-alpha1``)
+   If you want to benchmark a binary distribution instead of a source distribution then run ``esrally --pipeline=from-distribution --distribution-version=VERSION_NUMBER`` (``VERSION_NUMBER`` is for example ``5.0.0-alpha1`` and is identical to the version number used in the download URL)

 When the benchmark is done, a summary report is written to the command line:::

    ------------------------------------------------------
        _______             __   _____
       / ____(_)___  ____ _/ /  / ___/_________  ________
      / /_  / / __ \/ __ `/ /   \__ \/ ___/ __ \/ ___/ _ \
     / __/ / / / / / /_/ / /   ___/ / /__/ /_/ / /  /  __/
    /_/   /_/_/ /_/\__,_/_/   /____/\___/\____/_/   \___/
    ------------------------------------------------------